Skip to content

 • Letters of Recommendation (3 required): You will enter your recommenders’ contact information and they will be contacted via email and prompted to upload their letter.

-• Two contrasting musical selections
+• Two contrasting song selections

-• One Contemporary Monologue
+• One contemporary monologue

 Submissions will be reviewed on a rolling basis beginning November 1.
 Final Deadline is December 1.